T-Python-OCT9/UNIT-1_PROJECT/README.md

 #### Usage :
  Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+ - type in search by number to navigate in the program.
- - type in list_products to show all the products in the grocery.
+ - type in the show name to show the summary for the show.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
+ - add to the new favoitre list and list it.
- - and so on...

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.